aliuly/xlpricer/README.md

-The "Assumptions" tab contains values that are used through the different cell calculations, such as "H/R", "Region", "EVS Class", "Backup Class", "Backup Factor".
-However, these can be overriden by modifying that individual cell in the relevant row.
+The "Assumptions" tab contains values that are used through the different cell calculations, such as "H/R", "Region", "EVS Class", "Backup Class", "Backup Factor", etc.  However, these can be overriden by modifying that individual cell in the relevant row.

 It is recommended that instead of modifying those columns in the